 Role of the Police and Security Apparatus

-Civilian authorities generally maintained control over both internal and external security forces, but mechanisms to investigate specific allegations of police abuses remained inadequate.
-There were reported instances of security forces abusing undetained suspects with impunity.
-Through September, the NPA reported 11 complaints of physical attacks by police against citizens that resulted in criminal cases.
-In such cases, the officer was released from duty when charges were filed.
-As of December, no cases had been resolved.
+Civilian authorities generally maintained control over both internal and external security forces, but mechanisms to investigate allegations of police abuses remained inadequate.
+Instances of police abuse of undetained suspects were reported.
+Through September the NPA reported seven complaints of physical attacks by police against citizens that resulted in criminal cases.
+In such cases the officer was released from duty when charges were filed.
+As of September, no cases had been resolved.

 Arrest Procedures and Treatment of Detainees

-An evidence-based, prosecutor-approved warrant is generally required to arrest a suspect.
+An evidence-based, prosecutor-approved warrant is generally required to arrest a suspect on criminal grounds.
 Within 72 hours of an arrest, a prosecutor must present a request stating the grounds and reasons for the arrest to a judge, who must decide within 48 hours whether to prolong the detention or release the suspect.
 The arresting authority must notify a suspect’s family within 24 hours of an arrest.
 A “pressing circumstances” exception in the law allows police to arrest suspects without a warrant.
-Examples of these circumstances include finding a suspect at a crime, hot pursuit of a fleeing suspect, reasonable suspicion of involvement in a grave crime, and unavailability of a judge.
+Examples of exceptions include finding a suspect at a crime, hot pursuit of a fleeing suspect, reasonable suspicion of involvement in a grave crime, and unavailability of a judge.
 In such cases, a prosecutor must approve the arrest within 24 hours, and a judge must approve the arrest within the normal 48-hour period.
-If 72 hours pass after an arrest and a judge has not made a decision, the suspect is released.
-Upon release, the suspect must be notified of the reasons for detention.
+If 72 hours pass after an arrest and a judge has not made a decision, police must release the suspect.
+Upon release, authorities must inform the suspect of the reasons for the arrest and detention.

-Although the law clearly defines the grounds on which a suspect may be detained, the grounds for release are not clear; according to the NHRC, this sometimes resulted in long-term, legally permitted detentions of up to 30 months.
+Although the law clearly defines the grounds on which police may detain a suspect, the grounds for release are not clear; according to the NHRC, this sometimes resulted in long-term, legally permitted detentions of up to 30 months.

-The NHRC reported that investigative agencies occasionally detained suspects without charge when conducting investigations and that police tended to detain such suspects despite the availability of other methods of restraint, including bail (with the approval of a prosecutor), another person’s personal guarantee, a signed note in which the suspect pledges not to depart, and military surveillance.
+The NHRC reported that investigative agencies occasionally detained suspects without judicial authorization and sometimes secretly when conducting investigations and that police tended to detain such suspects despite the availability of other methods of restraint, including bail (with the approval of a prosecutor), another person’s personal guarantee, a signed note in which the suspect pledges not to depart, and military surveillance.
 The personal guarantee system allows relatives to vouch for an accused family member (unlike bail, the system does not involve pledged security in exchange for release).
-This system is available for all types of crimes, although it is typically applied to those accused of less serious offenses.
+This system is available for all types of crimes, although it was usually applied to those accused of less serious offenses.

-Despite these problems, detainees generally were charged and informed promptly of the charges against them and of their right to counsel.
-The maximum pretrial detention with a court order is 24 months, with an additional six months allowed for particularly serious charges such as murder.
-Detainees generally had prompt access to family members, although repeated transfers or detention in remote locations could undermine this right.
+Despite these problems, authorities generally charged and informed detainees of the charges promptly, and informed them of their right to counsel.
+Maximum pretrial detention with a court order is 24 months, with an additional six months allowed for particularly serious charges such as murder.
+Detainees generally had prompt access to family members, although repeated transfers or detention in remote locations could undercut this right.

 A detainee has the right to an attorney during pretrial detention and all subsequent stages of the legal process, including after sentencing.
-If a defendant cannot afford a private attorney, the government must appoint one.
+If a defendant does not engage an attorney, the government must appoint one if the defendant suffers from a physical or mental disability that would hinder self-defense, is a minor, does not have command of the Mongolian language, may be subject to the death penalty, or has a conflict of interest with existing defense counsel or other defendants.
+Indigent status is not a factor.
 Detainees were reportedly more aware of their right to legal counsel than in the past, but misperceptions limited their use of this right.
 For example, detainees were frequently unaware that they were able to exercise this right from the start of the legal process and frequently did not assert it unless and until their cases reached trial.
 In addition, in some cases repeated transfers or detention in remote locations made access to legal counsel difficult.

 e.
 Denial of Fair Public Trial

-The constitution and law provide for an independent judiciary, but NGOs and private businesses reported that corruption and outside influence continued.
-Courts rarely entered not-guilty verdicts or dismissed criminal charges over the objection of prosecutors, even in those instances in which full trials had produced no substantial evidence of guilt.
-Criminal cases were often returned to prosecutors when acquittal appeared more appropriate.
-As a result, some serious criminal cases cycle without resolution between the prosecutors and the courts for years.
+The constitution and law provide for an independent judiciary but NGOs and private businesses reported that corruption and outside influence continued.
+Courts rarely entered not guilty verdicts or dismissed criminal charges over the objection of prosecutors, even in those instances in which full trials had produced no substantial evidence of guilt.
+Courts often returned criminal cases to prosecutors when acquittal appeared more appropriate.
+As a result, some serious criminal cases cycled for years without resolution between prosecutors and the courts.